JessicaBarclay/CV/jessica-barclay-cv.md

 #### Committed

-I am extremely driven when exposed to an area I am interested in.
-For example whilst at University, I secured a job which started following my graduation in London's largest commercial photographic studio.
 Learning to code is an enjoyable challenge, and I recognize that it is part of the role of a developer to continue learning day to day.
+I am extremely driven particularly when exposed to an area I am interested in.
+For example whilst at University, I secured a job in London's largest commercial photographic studio which I started following my graduation.

 ## Education

 #### Makers Academy (April 2017 - June 2017)

-- Curiosity and hungry passion for code
+- Team player
-- Independent learner and problem-solver
+- Fast learner
+- Logical
+- Problem solver
 - OOP, TDD, SOLID, MVC, DDD, Agile
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Sinatra, Node.js, Angular.js
+- Ruby, Rails, Javascript, HTML5, CSS3
-- Rspec, Jasmine, Mocha
+- Sinatra, Node.js, Angular.js, Rspec, Heroku

 #### Arts University Bournemouth (September 2012 - May 2015)